Temporally Identity-Aware SSD with Attentional LSTM

 \subsection{Inference}

-At inference phase, the backbone and extra layers extract multi-scale features.
-Subsequently, the HL-TU and AC-LSTM integrate these features through time, generating temporally-aware hidden state for regression and classification.
-Finally, we apply the NMS with jaccard overlap (IoU) of $0.45$ (for ImageNet VID) or $0.3$ (for 2DMOT15) per class and retain the top $200$ (for ImageNet VID) or $400$ (for 2DMOT15) high confident detections per image to produce the final detection results.
+At inference phase, the LH-TU and the AC-LSTM integrate features across time, generating temporally-aware hidden state for regression and classification.
+Finally, we apply the NMS with jaccard overlap (IoU) of $0.45$ (for ImageNet VID) or $0.3$ (for 2DMOT15) per class and retain the top $200$ (for ImageNet VID) or $400$ (for 2DMOT15) high confident detections per image to produce the final detections.